 - You can select to scan for more specific file categories to see what file formats are taking up the most HDD space.
 Alternatively, you could select the Everything checkbox and press the Analyze button.

 - Click the Cleaner button at the top left of CCleaner to open its HDD cleaner tool.

-- Now you can select to scan for a variety of Windows and third-party software junk files by clicking their corresponding check boxes.
+- You can select to scan for various Windows and third-party software junk files by clicking their corresponding checkboxes.
 As such, CCleaner is much more flexible than the Disk Clean-up tool.

 - Press the Run Cleaner button to erase the files.

 - Removing software is the best way to free up HDD space.
 Click Tools and select Uninstall.

 - You can select the software there and press the Uninstall button to remove programs.